ShibaAPI/shiba/doc/Getting started.rst

 How does this works?
 --------------------
-First, import the main *Shiba* module, and create an instance of the *shibaconnection.ShibaConnection* class with your login, token password [1]_ and domain if you want to work on the sanboxed version of the *PriceMinister WebServices*.
+First, import the main *Shiba* module, and create an instance of the *shibaconnection.ShibaConnection* class with your login, account token and domain if you want to work on the sanboxed version of the *PriceMinister WebServices*.

 Then all you have to do is importing the management module you wish to work with, giving it your instanced connection class, and start dealing with those WebServices through its methods.